 How Does Bigger Tires Affect Ride Quality on the Jimny

 The increased tire walls offer a slight increase in ride height and better clearance on your live axle diffs.
-A higher tire wall also allows you to deflate the tires a bit more, which offers a longer and slightly wider footprint, which helps a lot when driving on sand, mud or snow.
+A higher tire wall also allows you to deflate the tires a bit more, which offers a longer and slightly wider footprint, which helps a lot when driving on sand, mud, or snow.

 How Does Bigger Tires Affect Fuel Economy on the Jimny?

-The Jimny’s engine performance doesn’t easily absorb heavy accessories so commonly found on off-road vehicles, so be mindful how much weight you add, since it will have a noticeable effect on performance and economy.
+The Jimny’s engine performance doesn’t easily absorb heavy accessories so commonly found on off-road vehicles, so be mindful of how much weight you add, since it will have a noticeable effect on performance and economy.